a-real-ai/pywinassistant/README.md

 ![image](https://github.com/a-real-ai/pywinassistant/assets/18397328/42d2e3d5-9be7-4d4a-825d-e80891aeb0eb)

-### Use your computer by natural language
+### Use your computer by natural language - Real-time usage of VoT.
 Does not use any vision.
-Only API calls.
+Only API LLM calls.

 https://github.com/a-real-ai/pywinassistant/assets/18397328/25b39d8c-62d6-442e-9d5e-bc8a35aa971a

-### Use your computer as an assistant
+### Use your computer as an assistant - Real-time usage of planning VoT.
-Uses vision.
-Gets to know what the user is doing and want is the user wanting to achieve and the assistant tries to perform it.
+Uses minimal vision.
+Gets to know what the user is doing and what the user wants to achieve and the assistant plans to perform it.

 https://github.com/a-real-ai/pywinassistant/assets/18397328/d04f0609-68fb-4fb4-9ac3-279047c7a4f7

-### The assistant can do anything for you
+### The assistant can do anything for you - Real-time usage of planning VoT.

 https://github.com/a-real-ai/pywinassistant/assets/18397328/6d3bb6e6-ccf8-4380-bc89-df512ae207f2